 Signal Averaged Electrocardiography (SAECG)

-Signal-averaged electrocardiography (SAECG) has been proposed as a tests to predict which individuals are at highest risk of experiencing an arrhythmic event (either a sustained arrhythmia or sudden cardiac death).
+Signal-averaged electrocardiography (SAECG) has been proposed as a test to predict which individuals are at highest risk of experiencing an arrhythmic event (either a sustained arrhythmia or sudden cardiac death).
 Because sudden cardiac death, whether from arrhythmias or pump failure, is one of the most common causes of death after a previous myocardial infarction, there is intense interest in risk stratification to determine target therapy.
 SAECG involves computerized analysis of small segments of a standard ECG to detect abnormalities.
 Signals are first amplified, then filtered, and finally averaged with the assistance of computer software.

 Signal-averaged electrocardiography is considered investigational.